<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Cons

-• A saltwater pool is more expensive than a traditional pool because it requires a higher initial investment.
+• A saltwater pool is more expensive than a traditional pool because it requires a higher initial investment in the sanitation system.
+The chlorine generator costs significantly more than a traditional erosion feed chlorinator.

 Chlorine Pools